-In light of the current low commodity price environment, the Company's focus will be on reducing costs wherever possible while maintaining existing production in Tunisia.
-The Company estimates that new drilling will become economically viable at sustained prices in the mid-forties per barrel, although existing production in Tunisia remains cash flow positive at prices as low as \$30/bbl.
-The 2016 budget will be re-examined on an ongoing basis in the event of that management becomes confident that such a price can be sustained, and that funding is available to recommence drilling.
+The Company's focus remains on reducing costs wherever possible while maintaining existing production in Tunisia.
+The Company estimates that new drilling is economically viable at current prices in the mid - forties per barrel, provided they are sustainable.
+The 2016 budget will be re-examined on an ongoing basis in the event of that management becomes confident that such prices can be sustained, and that funding is available to recommence drilling.